mr-rodd/portfolio/README.md

 # Rodrigo Aguiar
 <sub> *Data Scientist* </sub>

 As a Data Scientist and Nurse I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last year applying Machine Learning to Brazilian Health real problems, I developed a critical thinking and problem-solving skills.
+Dedicating my time to apply Machine Learning to Brazilian Health real problems, I developed a critical thinking and problem-solving skills.

-My credentials include aUndergraduate degree in Nurse and Public Health from the Universidade Federal de Rondônia (UNIR).
+My credentials include an Undergraduate degree in Nurse and Public Health from the Universidade Federal de Rondônia (UNIR).

 **Background in:** Python, Machine Learning and Public Health.